Want the perfect workout program?

 Tips for getting the most glute activation from kneeling squats:

 If you train at home without weights or you simply prefer to just do bodyweight exercises, you can still train your gluteus maximus effectively.
-BUT, you will need the right approach.
+BUT, you will need the right approach when performing gluteus maximus exercises.

 Just because you are training with bodyweight exercises doesn’t mean progressive overload gets thrown out of the window.
 You just have to focus on the methods that apply to bodyweight training, which includes adding more volume to your workouts, increasing time under tension, and decreasing rest time (i.e. use 30 seconds of rest time rather than the standard 60-90 seconds for hypertrophy with free weights).